-Unlike the traditional floor mop, the user does not need to wring out or rinse the sponge, or re-use a dirty mop on clean surfaces.
-Instead, the microfiber cloths are simply removed and washed again, or discarded when they get too dirty.
+Unlike the traditional floor mop, the user does not need to wring out or rinse the mop pad or re-use a dirty mop on clean surfaces.
+Instead, the microfiber or terry cloth mop pads are simply removed and washed, or discarded when they get too dirty.

-Because the steam mop is so efficient and easy to use, many people have thought of other inventive ways to use this product, such as using it to clean bathroom walls.
+Because the steam mop is so efficient for getting dust and stains off floors, people have thought of other inventive ways to use this product, such as using it to clean bathroom walls.

 Most people choose light-colored carpeting for their home.
-It gives rooms a bright appearance and tends to widen its dimensions.
-The only problem with light-colored carpets is that dirt and normal wear are apparent much sooner than with dark carpets.
+It gives rooms a bright appearance and tends to widen their dimensions.
+The problem with light-colored carpets is that dirt and normal wear are apparent much sooner than with dark carpets.